 Nicol: Are there really going to be five Doctors in this?

-The Doctor is showing off the new TARDIS console to Tegan.
+The Doctor shows his new TARDIS console off to Tegan.

 Sue: How many buttons?